betacraft/hatchttp/README.md

 # HatcHttp

-HatcHttp is a very simple and straightforward library for performing HTTP call inside your Android app.
-This library is based on Netty
+HatcHttp is a very simple and straightforward library for performing HTTP call inside your Android app. ~~This library is based on Netty~~

+* Removed netty based solution.

+We were facing an issue related with 65k+ method issue.
+So now this library uses Volley.

 ## Features

-1. Based on Java NIO (thanks to netty and asynchttp)
+~~1.
+Based on Java NIO (thanks to netty and asynchttp)~~
 2. Asynchronous API calls, runs on a separate thread pool (ExecutorService)

 ## What is different ?